AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 6. Results: Precipitation

+TODO: The relative performance of each of the bias correction methods differs quite a bit from RCM to RCM, so we should process the RCM data for anotehr GCM or two to see whehter a consistent pattern in the results can be identified.

 ### 6.1.
 Climatology

 > Summary: For the cross validation task,
 > relatively large biases persist in the precipitation climatology
 > even after applying the univariate bias correction methods.
+> A simple replication of the training data outperforms all methods.
 > The QDM method tends to perform better than QME,
 > which in turn performs better than ECDFm.
 > While the raw RCM data tends to be less biased than the raw GCM data,